DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Experiment

 \subsubsection{DIEGO-guided DIO}

 In the {DIEGO} framework, the parameter \( F \) is determined by the number of metadata modalities in the targeted {RPM} problem.

-This paper conducted experiments on the RAVEN \cite{RAVENdataset}, I-RAVEN\cite{I-RAVEN} and PGM \cite{PGMdataset} datasets, centered around these four configurations.
-To ensure fair comparison, we uniformly align the optimizer hyperparameters, dataset scales, and batch sizes for optimizing the aforementioned four configurations with those adopted by the current state-of-the-art RS-Tran model \cite{RS}.
+This paper conducts experiments on the RAVEN \cite{RAVENdataset}, I-RAVEN \cite{I-RAVEN}, and PGM \cite{PGMdataset} datasets, centered around these four configurations.
+To ensure a fair comparison, we use the same optimizer hyperparameters, dataset scale, and batch size as those of the current SOTA RS-Tran model \cite{RS}.